-Date coders are machines that apply various date information on products, packaging and labels.
-Date coding of products – especially food, beverage and pharmaceutical products – is required by local regulations around the globe.
-Manufacturers also need marks such as production codes for their own internal tracking of production and to ensure that products are shipped promptly to market.
-The date that a product is manufactured often determines a product’s expiration date, which is required to be prominently displayed on certain food, beverage and pharmaceutical product packaging and labeling.
+Date coders (or date printers) are machines that print various best before and expiry date information onto products, packaging and labels.
+Date coding of products – especially food, beverage and pharmaceutical products – is required by UK and EU regulations.
+Manufacturers also need marks, such as production date codes and batch codes, for their own internal tracking of production and logistics to ensure that products are shipped promptly to market.
+The date that a product is manufactured often determines a its expiration date, which is required to be prominently displayed on certain food, beverage and pharmaceutical packaging and labelling.

-The majority of date coders today are automatic, incorporating software programmed to automatically generate and apply date codes on large volumes of products.
-Many date coders are used on high-speed production lines where codes are applied at production line speeds, requiring the date coders to be able to maintain a high print quality while printing on moving products and packages.
-On some of these production line coders, line operators manually generate codes at the beginning of each day’s shift.
+Most date coding printers today are automatic machines, incorporating software programmed to automatically generate and apply date codes on large volumes of products.
+Many date coders are used on high-speed production lines where codes are applied at high line speeds, requiring them to be able to maintain high print quality while printing on moving products and packages.
+On some production line date coders, line operators manually generate Julian date codes at the beginning of each day’s shift.

 Date coders use various printing and marking technologies.
-They may employ continuous inkjet, thermal inkjet, laser marking, thermal transfer, or print and apply labeling technology to print codes on products.
+Most common date coding machine types include: continuous inkjet date printer, thermal inkjet, laser marking, thermal transfer, or print and apply labelling technology to print codes on products.

 Thermal inkjet printers fire tiny ink drops onto packaging as the package passes by a printhead.
 These ink drops are propelled out of one or more rows of fine-gauge nozzles by the rapid cycling of a small resistor underneath each nozzle.
 The resistors boil a small amount of ink, creating a small steam bubble that propels the ink drop.
 Thermal inkjet printing is inherently clean and the printheads are relatively small, aiding integration into packaging lines where pace is limited.
 Dry times of less than one second are achievable, speeding production and reducing the risk of smeared and/or unreadable codes.